 - a failure to comply with a decree taken in accordance with the provisions of article L221-3 of the Consumer Code is punishable by a fine defined in the decree; - a failure to comply with a ministerial order taken in accordance with the provisions of article L221-5 of the Consumer Code is punishable by a fine of €1,500 for an individual and of €7,500 for a corporate entity.
-The dangerous product can also be confiscated (article R223-1 of the Consumer Code); and

-• a failure to comply with the measures ordered by the government representative at 'department' level in accordance with the provisions of article L221-6 of the Consumer Code is punishable by a fine of €750 (article R223-2).
+The dangerous product can also be confiscated (article R223-1 and 223-4 of the Consumer Code); and - a failure to comply with the measures ordered by the government representative at 'department' level in accordance with the provisions of article L221-6 of the Consumer Code is punishable by a fine of €750 (article R223-3 of the Consumer Code).
 The legal entity is liable to a fine of €3,750.